mlrun/mlrun/docs/runtimes/image-build.md

     extra_args="--skip-tls-verify",
 )
 ```
+#### Best practice for self-signed registries

+Add the certificate authority to the trusted list.
+If you use a certificate that is not signed by a trusted CA, you are doing so at your own risk.

 ### Build environment variables
 It is possible to pass environment variables that will be set in the Kaniko pod that executes the build.
 This